 A 2019 study examined the effects of lemon extract over the course of six weeks.
 Whilst the research was primarily focused on the whitening effects of lemon on the teeth (see below!) it was also discovered that the test subjects showed improved oral health and a reduction of the bacteria that, in particular, cause gingivitis.

 Anyone old enough to remember the early 90s will remember that teenagers everywhere went mad and started putting lemon juice on their hair to bleach it.
 You may have even been one of them.
-If so, you’ll remember that, yes, it did indeed bleach the hair to a lighter colour, but it would need to be followed up by a fairly intense conditioning treatment afterwards.
+If so, you’ll remember that it did indeed bleach the hair to a lighter colour, but it would need to be followed up by a fairly intense conditioning treatment after!

-In summary, lemon can be good for teeth and gums as long as your toothpaste has a brilliantly balanced pH.
-And the great news is, we’ve done all the hard work!
+Lemon can be good for teeth and gums as long as your toothpaste has a brilliantly balanced pH. lt can be used for its benefits of whitening and fighting bacteria if it’s combined with, say, an alkaline mineral clay base.
+The great news is we’ve done all the hard work!
 We’ve carefully formulated Truthpaste to help maintain good oral pH, keeping your whole mouth healthy whilst helping to brighten your smile.

 Malini Murali, et al. (2018) Effect-teeth-whitening-produced-various-natural-food-substances-vitro-study.
 International Journal of Current Research 10(10): 74405-74407.

 Sudhir Savarkar et al. (2019) Efficacy Study of whitening Toothpaste containing Lemon (Citrus Limon (L) and Salt (Sodium Carbonate), Dabur Research and Development, International Business Division, United Arab Emirates, Dubai